How do I know my baby is positioned and attached correctly (latched on well)?

 Correct positioning and attachment of the baby to the breast is the key to successful breastfeeding.
 When your baby is positioned and attached correctly to the breast he will find it easier to feed well and you will find it more comfortable.
 In the early days, some mums may feel discomfort at the beginning of a feed as they get used to the sensation.
 Feeding should not be painful.

-The following photographs show the steps that your baby takes when attaching to your breast
+The following are the steps that your baby takes when attaching to your breast:

 Signs that your baby is positioned and attached correctly to your breast

 - Baby has a big wide mouthful of breast in his mouth, with his chin touching your breast.
 You may notice his top and bottom lips curled out to resemble the letter K,

 - Baby’s cheeks are full and rounded, you should not see the cheeks dimpling when baby sucks,